firish/Fetch_Rewards_rishisg2_firish/readme.txt

 # To run the file,
 1) download the main.py file
-2) keep the transactions.csv file in the same location
+2) keep the transactions.csv file in the same location (Please note, if you clone the project, it already has a transactions.csv used by me for testing.
+Please replace this file with your transactions.csv) !IMPORTANT
 3) run the program as python main.py int_val
 (int_vl represents any integer value)
 4) The answer is printed on the console
 5) Note: Edge cases, wrong inputs, and undesired behaviors are handled by rasining exceptions

 # Rough overview
 This script is used to load and process transactions data from a CSV file and calculate the remaining point balance for each payer after spending a certain amount of points.
 The data is loaded and processed in the following steps: